Light and Crisp Teriyaki Chicken Salad

 For the teriyaki chicken:

-• Place the chicken thighs and half of the teriyaki sauce into a large re-salable plastic bag.
+- Place the chicken thighs and half of the teriyaki sauce into a large bowl or large re-salable plastic bag.
 Refrigerate for at least an hour and up to overnight.

-• Remove the chicken from the marinade.
-Heat a large nonstick skillet to medium high.
-Add the chicken thighs to the pan and cook until completely cooked through, about 4 minutes on each side.
+- Remove the chicken from the marinade.
+Heat a large nonstick skillet to medium, add the vegetable oil and heat through.
+Working in batches if needed, add the chicken thighs to the pan and cook until completely cooked through, about 4 minutes on each side, lowering the heat if the teriyaki sauce begins to caramelize too fast.
 Remove and slice the thighs and sprinkle with the sesame seeds.

 For the salad: